Rishabh-108/Projects/Mapty - geolocation API/README.md

 2. Utilizes some of the cutting-edge features of JavaScript such as private class fields and protected methods.
 3. Project uses npm packages.

-The live website for this project can be found here: [Mapty](mapty-rishabh.netlify.app)